Vietnam confirms Malaysia plane crash

 Pangilinan, chairman and chief executive officer of Philex Petroleum Corp, offered to include in his discussions with officials of the state-owned China National Offshore Oil Corp.
 Pangilinan said, "The period of the Framework Agreement will be from execution up to the date on which the parties reach a determination as to whether hydrocarbon resources in the area of mutual interest are capable of commercial development."

 Joining us now to discuss China's strategy in the South China Sea in Canberra is Hugh White, Professor of Strategic Studies at the Australian National University, and here in the studio, Professor Alan Dupont, Professor of International Security at the University of New South Wales.
+ALAN DUPONT: Well I think if you're looking at the range of challenges Australia confronts now, I mean, the China - the issue of what China - what kind of country China is and how it's going to conduct itself is clearly one of the biggest challenges for us, not just for Australia, but for the whole region.

 Officials now believe the two Iranian men travelling on stolen passports on Malaysia Airlines flight MH370 were not terrorists - but asylum seekers.
 She's not proud of it - but she wants people to understand why, aged 19, she went to such lengths to leave Iran.
+For Farah, it was very scary travelling around with someone else's identity, but it was a risk she was willing to take.

 Amid continued confusion about where the plane with 239 people on board might have ended up, Vietnam said Wednesday it is pulling back its search efforts until Malaysian authorities come up with better information on where to look.
-The apparent cause of the veiled irritation on the Vietnamese side concerns the deepening mystery over the path the plane may have taken after it lost contact with air traffic control on its scheduled flight from Kuala Lumpur to Beijing.

 In a statement, Rodzali stressed that he did not make any such statement as reported by a Malay daily.
 The statement referred to the daily's March 11 news article, in which the daily reported the RMAF chief as saying, among others, that the last time the plane was detected by the air control tower was in the vicinity of Pulau Perak in the Straits of Melaka at 2.40am before the signal disappeared without any trace.